Monday, August 15, 2016

 I gave a demo to the kids.
 I made items disappear, reappear, and multiply!
 I expertly guessed a secret number they chose from a set of cards!
 They were impressed and very eager to duplicate each trick.
 We divided them up evenly and the mini-magicians were on their own to practice until perfect!
 Just wait until that audience shows up!
 We're gonna "wow 'em outta their seats!"

 Finally!
 Show Time!
 There's always a wrap-up extravaganza at the conclusion of Grandma Camp.
 Maybe an art show - or a bake sale.
 We like to share what we accomplished during our camp time.
 This year called for a two-part display of talent; "big kids" presented first on the magic stage!

 ** These were distributed to three little girl cousins sitting front row center - and they were delighted!

 Here's Sae, proving that the two silk scarves he put inside a velvet bag are no longer there!

 The kids clamored to keep their props; they've since entertained other grandparents and cousins with such enthusiasm that I know my "grandma bag of tricks" is going to continue to fill with more and more of them - and they won't disappear with the flick of a wand, either!

 *The magic set we used is made of quality wood, packed inside a box suitable for stage use.
-This is not a sponsored post, but the Melissa and Doug toy is here, on page 13, of my Amazon shop.
+It is a Melissa and Doug product available at Amazon.